-College Terms You Need to Know
+College Abbreviations and Terms You Need to Know

 Associate of Arts (university transfer) is designed for students who plan to transfer to a four-year or upper-level college or university.